 Why should this be?
 There are many different and specific instances of his brilliance, but the answer can only be understood by taking a holistic view of his career.
-Ranging from tender, heartbroken yet weighty ballads to thunderous, apocalyptic meltdowns influenced by everything from post-punk to experimental rock, Cave’s ability to infuse his music with dramatic tension is unparalleled, in a career of pretty much non-stop highlights that’s been going for nearly four decades.
+Ranging from tender, heartbroken yet weighty ballads to thunderous, apocalyptic meltdowns influenced by everything from post-punk to experimental rock, Nick Cave’s ability to infuse his music with dramatic tension is unparalleled, in a career of pretty much non-stop highlights that’s been going for nearly four decades.

-The nucleus of The Bad Seeds, the musical foil for Cave’s creativity, originally formed at school in southern Melbourne in 1973, and first taking things seriously when they called themselves The Boys Next Door and playing their first live shows in 1978.
+The nucleus of The Bad Seeds, the musical foil for Cave’s creativity, originally formed at school in southern Melbourne in 1973 and first taking things seriously when they called themselves The Boys Next Door, playing their first live shows in 1978.
 Having started with the sprightly yet lightweight Door, Door, containing few clues as to Cave’s and the group’s future, they then changed their name to The Birthday Party for three albums of chaotic, percussive noise (1980’s self-titled album, 1981’s Prayers On Fire and 1982’s Junkyard).
 Throughout this period they really honed their style, infusing it with the wild dynamics of experimental rock and musique concrète, and The Birthday Party’s finest material is arguably to be found on their two live albums It’s Still Living and Live 1981-82.